nRF24/CircuitPython_nRF24L01/docs/examples.rst

 IRQ Pin Example
 ---------------

+.. versionchanged:: 1.2.0
+    uses ACK payloads to trigger all 3 IRQ events.

 This is a test to show how to use nRF24L01's interrupt pin.
 Be aware that :py:func:`~circuitpython_nrf24l01.rf24.RF24.send()` clears all IRQ events on exit, so we use the non-blocking :py:func:`~circuitpython_nrf24l01.rf24.RF24.write()` instead.
 Also the `ack` attribute is enabled to trigger the :py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_dr` event when the master node receives ACK payloads.
 Simply put, this example is the most advanced example script (in this library), and it runs VERY quickly.

 .. literalinclude:: ../examples/nrf24l01_interrupt_test.py